The Best (And Actually Useful) Interior Mods for the Toyota Tacoma

 OHL Pro MagSafe Phone Mount

-One of the most useful accessories I added to the interior of my Tacoma is the OHL Pro MagSafe Phone mount.
-I previously used the Scosche Magnet Mount (Which I still do to mount things like my Midland MXT275 Radio), I changed phones to an iPhone with MagSafe mounting and didn’t want to buy a new magnet and put on the back of my phone case.
+One of the most useful accessories I've added to the interior of my Tacoma is the OHL Pro MagSafe phone mount.
+I still use a Scosche magnet mount to hold the mic for my Midland MXT275 radio, but when I switched to an iPhone with MagSafe I didn't want to slap a new magnet adapter on the back of my case.

 JDM CAR Cup Holder Liners